nishchay/translations/static/english/learningCenter/v2.0/getStarted.md

 ##### Create Route

 To create route, you first need to create method in controller class.
-After that create [@route](/learningCenter/annotations/request/route) annotation on method.
+After that declare `Route` attribute on method.
 Code example is shown below.

 ```php
 use Nishchay\Attributes\Controller\Controller;